mpv-player/mpv/DOCS/interface-changes.rst

       `--gamma` to float.
     - add `platform` property
     - add `--auto-window-resize`
+    - `--save-position-on-quit` and its associated commands now store state files in the XDG_STATE_HOME directory by default.
+This only has an effect on linux/bsd systems.
  --- mpv 0.35.0 ---
     - add the `--vo=gpu-next` video output driver, as well as the options `--allow-delayed-peak-detect`, `--builtin-scalers`,